A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

-Finally, applying {\possBorn} to the classically recorded outcomes of $U,V,W$, which are available after the protocol, Zeno finds that these must satisfy But no assignment $f$ can simultaneously satisfy the four required equations, leading to a contradiction. \end{proof}
+Finally, applying {\possBorn} (implied by {\BornCAOE}) to the classically recorded outcomes of $U,V,W$, which are available after the protocol, we know that these must satisfy But no assignment $f$ can simultaneously satisfy the four required equations, leading to a contradiction. \end{proof}